 Fixed-term employment contracts for more than 1 month must be in writing and include the ways in which either party can terminate the contract.
 The Employment Act doesn’t contain provisions regarding terms and conditions that need to be included in an indefinite term contract, but it also states that a contract can’t restrict the employees’ right to organize, join, or participate in trade unions.

 Regular work schedule should not exceed 8 hours per day or 48 hours per week.
-An employment contract can have provisions for a work schedule that requires employees to work for more than 8 hours some days and less other days, provided that work schedule doesn’t exceed 12 hour day and 48 hours per week.
+An employment contract can have provisions for a work schedule that requires employees to work for more than 8 hours some days and less other days.
+This is acceptable, provided that the work schedule doesn’t exceed 12 hour day and 48 hours per week.
 Employees must get a 30-minute rest period after 5 hours of consecutive work.
-In the case continual attendance is required, employees must be given a 45-minute rest period after working continuously for 8 hours.
+In the case that continual attendance is required, employees must be given a 45-minute rest period after working continuously for 6 hours.

 The Malaysian law has the following paid public holidays: